Using Electrical Cardioversion for Atrial Fibrillation

 Success Rates for Electrical Cardioversion

-Various studies have reported that electrical cardioversion is over 90 percent effective in converting to a normal sinus rhythm, and that the success is enhanced when patients are on an antiarrhythmic beforehand, which helps prevent reverting back to afib.
-1
+Various studies have reported that electrical cardioversion is over 90 percent effective in converting to a normal sinus rhythm though many people revert back into afib shortly thereafter.
+Success has been shown to be enhanced when patients are on an antiarrhythmic drug beforehand, which helps prevent reverting back to afib.1

-Following a successful electrical cardioversion, the goal is to maintain a normal sinus rhythm, which only happens with about 20-30 percent of patients within the first year if they are not on rhythm control drugs.
+Following a successful electrical cardioversion, the goal is to maintain a normal sinus rhythm, which only happens with about 20–30 percent of patients within the first year if they are not on antiarrhythmic drugs for rhythm control.
 Overall, the likelihood is quite high that you will revert back into atrial fibrillation, regardless of whether you stay on rhythm control drugs.

 When neither medication nor electrical cardioversion yields long-term success, then catheter ablation or surgical ablation may be next for consideration in an attempt to manage and cure your afib.
-For more information about these procedures, see Can Afib Be Cured?
+For more information about these procedures, see Procedures for Afib.